 - The defendant owed you a duty of care

 - The defendant breached that duty of care in some way

 - The defendant’s actions caused you harm, and

 - You’ve suffered a physical, emotional, and/or financial injury.

-These are the elements of negligence – duty, breach, causation, injury.
+These are the elements of negligence – duty, breach, causation, and injury.
 If you can prove each element, you can establish negligence.
-When a person is negligent, they can be financially accountable for harm that they cause.
+When a person is negligent, they can be financially accountable for the harm that they caused.

 Can Passengers Be At Fault For A Car Crash?